 The Art of Massaging

-The benefits, as we mentioned, are both physically and emotional, have you ever noticed that a day or two after an intense workout the targeted muscles ache?
-With massages you can expect the opposite, within the days following your therapy your range of motion can increase up to 60%.
-When your muscles receive a massage after an intense workout you can also mitigate the aches and pains with a massage.
+The benefits, as we mentioned, are both physical and emotional, have you ever noticed that a day or two after an intense workout the targeted muscles ache?
+With massage, you can expect the opposite, within the days following your therapy your range of motion can increase up to 60%.
+When your muscles receive a massage after an intense workout you can also mitigate the aches and pains.
 A massage will reduce damaged fibers and reduce the white blood cell count, this means that the body doesn’t have to work to repair the damage done by the workout.
-Massaged muscles also relax which reduces their swelling, in fact when receiving a massage your muscles are weigh 8% less than muscles that are rested and relaxed.
+Massaged muscles also relax which reduces their swelling, in fact, when receiving a massage your muscles weigh 8% less than muscles that are rested and relaxed.
 Relaxation is just the tip of the iceberg, emotional wellness is promoted through massage therapy.
 The increase of blood flow means your mind can concentrate more easily on the things that matter and less on trivial unimportant things.
 Your energy is renewed following a massage and the connection between your mind and body, not to mention that physical connection with another is crucial to a balanced sense of well-being.
-In addition to the relief of everyday stresses a good massage can lessen your depression and relieve anxiety.
+In addition to the relief of everyday stresses, a good massage can lessen your depression and relieve anxiety.
 Depending on your goals we have several options for your massage therapy.

 - Therapeutic Massage Therapy

 The mobilization of soft tissue is how we define Therapeutic Massage Therapy, used to assist in the treatment of musculoskeletal issues and restore functional bio-mechanical systems of the body.
 There is a range of methods and depending on technique, speed and depth we can customize your treatment to be anywhere in the range from stimulating to soothing.

 - Thai Yoga Massage